-4DellaVigna and Pope (forthcoming) in an online sample similarly show that this extra-work margin is highly responsive to financial incentives.
+6Consistent with our findings below, DellaVigna and Pope (forthcoming) show that this extra-work margin is much more responsive than productivity to financial incentives in an online sample, even when holding the work task (data entry) constant.
 In an alternative approach, Goerg, Kube, and Radbruch (2019) estimates an elasticity of 0.35 for a real-effort slider task if subjects are allowed to browse the internet during an experiment.